 As a user, what products do you really love?
 The ones that feel like they can read your mind?
 Products that make your workflows effortless?
-Products that entertain you?
-Products that work with the tools you already have?
+The ones that entertain you?
+The ones that work with the tools you already have?

 Whatever those things might be, Product Managers keep a close eye on them.
 They usually have some kind of feature request tracking system in place where they can collect feature ideas coming from the user and build them into the product.
 They want to make sure that they include every feature that makes their product lovable.

 And this is where some products fail.
 In many cases, you see products that are so cramped features that it actually affects usability.